hamzahhisham306/reading-notes/Readings: Introduction to Ract and Components.md

 2. is a set of well-defined functionality that is portable, interchangeable, modular, and reusable and exports its implementation as a higher-level interface. is a set of well-defined functionality that is portable, interchangeable, modular, and reusable and exports its implementation as a higher-level interface. is a set of well-defined functionality that is portable, interchangeable, modular, and reusable and exports its implementation as a higher-level interface.

 ## What are the characteristics of a **component**?
-1.Reusability.
+1. Reusability.
-2.Replaceable.
+2. Replaceable.
-3.Not context specific.
+3. Not context specific.
-4.Encapsulated.
+4. Encapsulated.
-5.Independent .
+5. Independent .
-6.Extensible.
+6. Extensible.

 ### What are the advantages of using **component-based architecture**?
-1.Ease of deployment
+1. Ease of deployment
-2.Reduced cost
+2. Reduced cost
-3.Reusable
+3. Reusable
-4.Reliability
+4. Reliability
-5.Ease of development
+5. Ease of development
-6.Independent
+6. Independent
-7.System maintenance and evolution
+7. System maintenance and evolution
-8.Modification of technical complexity
+8. Modification of technical complexity

 #### What is **“props”** short for?
 The special term "props" in React is used to pass data from one component to another and stands for "properties."